Chart Color Schemes

 Health performance in Wynnum is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Wynnum faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 55% of the total population (~8,559 people), compared to 58.6% across Greater Brisbane.
+The rate of private health cover is high at approximately 55%, or about 8,558 people, compared to 58.6% across Greater Brisbane.

-Mental health issues impact 9.0% of residents, while arthritis affects 8.4%.
-67.8% of residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
-As of 2018-2023, 20.2% of residents are aged 65 and over (3,125 people), which is higher than the 16.7% in Greater Brisbane.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.0% and 8.4% of residents respectively.
+However, 67.8% of residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
+The area has 20.2% of residents aged 65 and over, totaling 3,124 people, which is higher than the 16.7% in Greater Brisbane.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health